levisgaragegroupinc/SHEEP/README.md

 ## Tests

-Testing was done by manually entering data as a user would.
+Testing was done by manually entering data and testing links and layouts as a user would.
 Queries were tested in Apollo.

 ---